ghsnd/ntriple/README.md

 The purpose of this library is to process triples in a streaming way, so it doesn't build an [RDF Graph](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/#section-rdf-graph).
-If you are looking for libraries that do, take a look at [rust-ntriples](https://github.com/enex/rust-ntriples/) or [rome](https://github.com/vandenoever/rome).
+If you are looking for libraries that do, take a look at [rdf](https://www.crates.io/crates/rdf) or [rust-ntriples](https://github.com/enex/rust-ntriples/) or [rome](https://github.com/vandenoever/rome).

 ## Example: